 HATTIESBURG, Miss.
-(WHLT) – The Mississippi Historical Society names Sacred Heart History Teacher Theresa Moore, the Mississippi History Teacher of Year.
+(WHLT) – The Mississippi Historical Society named Sacred Heart History Teacher Theresa Moore as its Mississippi History Teacher of Year.

 The annual award is presented to an outstanding teacher of middle school or high school history.
 The award winner receives a $300 cash award, is invited to attend the annual meeting of the Mississippi Historical Society as the Society’s guest, and is provided a complimentary one-year membership in the Society.
-Theresa Moore received a overwhelming number of nominations from students, parents, school officials and community leaders and the society said its what made her stand out.
+Moore received a overwhelming number of nominations from students, parents, school officials and community leaders.

-“Its the kids, I can say that and i say it all the time.
-I do what I do because of who they are and they make me want to be better, they make me want to make class fun because theyre just so interested and they get so excited and that just fires me up said Moore.
+“It’s the kids.
+I can say that, and I say it all the time.
+I do what I do because of who they are, and they make me want to be better.
+They make me want to make class fun, because they’re just so interested, and they get so excited.
+And that just fires me up,” she said.

 The Mississippi Historical Society usually hosts the annual event in Jackson, but due to the coronavirus pandemic, the organization presented Moore the prize in Hattiesburg.